Student Groups & Getting Involved

 No matter the focus of the club or organization, joining a student group is a great way to build your CS network and skills.
-In particular, here are 5 ways a CS club or student organization can support your CS studies and professional development:
+In particular, here are 5 ways a CS student group can support your CS studies and professional development:

 1. Research shows that involvement in student groups improves academic success

-You might be worried that taking time to join a club or student organization will distract you from your studies, but lots of research has demonstrated that students who are involved with clubs or student organizations do better in their courses.
+You might be worried that taking time to join a student group will distract you from your studies, but lots of research has demonstrated that students who are involved with student groups do better in their courses.
 There are many reasons for this – meeting study partners, increasing your motivation and sense of purpose, or improving your time management.
 But whatever the reason, the outcome is the same: getting involved can support your academic success.

 2. Work on projects for your portfolio, with no academic integrity or intellectual property concerns